rolodage/7d2d-mods/README.md

 ## rolo-ottergang

 Adds a stuffed otter toy to the game, but not to any loot lists.
 Admin can give with `giveself otterStuffed` command.

 ToDo:  Add otter to starting items.

-Required on Server and Client.
+Required on Server and Client, otherwise the PNG art is missing.

 ## rolo-vehicle-mutliplayer-qol